istaykov/inventory_optimisation/README.md

 - **Sales Performance and Profitability**: Highlighting top-performing and underperforming product lines.

-- **Pricing and Discount Strategy**: AAssessing pricing strategies and the effects of discounting on performance.
+- **Pricing and Discount Strategy**: Assessing pricing strategies and the effects of discounting on performance.

 - **Seasonal and Demand Analysis**: Identifying seasonal trends to forecast demand and inform stock planning.